sobekkkk/Blog/src/content/posts/NewYearCTF 2025 - from 8 to 16.md

 After 3 minutes of staring at this beautiful one-liner, I was totally lost, lol.
 So, I started by "deconstructing" the code like this:

+It's not exactly the same as the first code but principle is the same.

 ```python
 def rev001(flag):
     result = []